MCN2017 Scholarship Committee

 Chris Cloud is an artist, curator, culture maker, and a fixture in Minneapolis’s creative milieu.
 He is the voice of the Walker Art Center on their social media channels.
 When he isn't cultivating the Walker's communities, he is a working on multiple creative projects.
 He was the co-founder of MPLS.TV, an online Do-It-Together video network and Pizza Camp, an overnight camp for pizza-loving adults.
 He also teaches Entrepreneurship at the Minneapolis College of Art and Design.

-Ben is the Programs & Communications Coordinator for the BC Museums Association, supporting and advocating for the museum, gallery and related heritage communities across BC.
+Ben Fast is the Programs & Member Services Coordinator for the BC Museums Association, supporting and advocating for the museum, gallery and related heritage communities across BC.
 Working for a small non-profit, Ben's day includes creating educational programs, coordinating conferences, running social media, creating e-newsletters, managing memberships, and much more.
 An EMP advocate, Ben has worked in varied museum roles and in heritage tourism.
 When not working, Ben kayaks, plays bass, travels, and enjoys baseball and curling.

-As a freelance writer and producer, Rebecca has had the opportunity to take on a range of roles from producing films and interactives about early American history to interviewing scholars and writing content for art exhibitions.
+As a writer and producer, Rebecca has had the opportunity to take on a range of roles from producing films and interactives about early American history to interviewing scholars and writing content for art exhibitions.
 She has been fortunate to work with both cultural institutions and production companies which has allowed her to expand her knowledge of the multi-faceted process of producing content for the public.
 Rebecca is a graduate of Sarah Lawrence College and the Williams College Graduate Program in the History of Art.
 More about her work can be found at www.rebeccafriday.com.

 Dr. Grincheva works for the Transformative Technologies Research Unit at the University of Melbourne on innovative research projects which explore how digital technologies transform and challenge contemporary museums.
 Holder of several prestigious academic awards, including Fulbright (2007-2009), Quebec Fund (2011–2013), Australian Endeavour (2012–2013) and others grants, Natalia has traveled around the world to conduct research on digital museum diplomacy.
 Focusing on new museology and social media technologies, she has successfully implemented a number of research projects on the “diplomatic” uses of new media by the largest museums in North America, Europe, and Asia-Pacific.